ASICS Upcourt 6 vs Upcourt 5: Which Should You Buy?

 Is the Upcourt 5 still worth buying?

-Are Upcourt shoes good for beginners?
+Are Upcourt shoes good for wide feet?

 As an Amazon Associate, I earn from qualifying purchases.
 Prices and availability may change.